dpmaddalena/dpmaddalena.github.com/_posts/2009-06-06-early-collages.md

 ---
 [![Just Beginning To Show](/assets/justbeginningtoshow.jpg)](http://imby.net/images/galleries/collage-early/)

-A series of early collages, from about 2008 onwards.
+A series of early collages, from about 2008-2010.

 <a href="http://imby.net/images/galleries/collage-early/" target="_blank">Early Collages</a>